Find Affordable College Courses

 Bachelor’s Degrees in Soil Sciences

 There are 23 colleges and univerities across the nation that offer a bachelor's degree in soil sciences.
-Among those who recently graduated from the schools offering this degree, the majority were men, and 17% were students from an underrepresented racial-ethnic group.
-Also, 0.9% of soil sciences graduates were international students.
+In recent years, the majority of the students getting degrees in this area were female, and 14% were from an underrepresented racial-ethnic group.
+Also, 0.5% of soil sciences graduates were international students.

 Education Levels of Soil Sciences Majors

-During the 2020-2021 academic year, 213 students earned their bachelor's degree in soil sciences.
+During the most recent year for which data is available, 203 people earned their bachelor's degree in soil sciences.
 This makes it the 250th most popular bachelor's degree program in the country.

 The following table shows the number of diplomas awarded in soil sciences at each degree level.